 In the past, President-elect Trump has made rather tepid statements about his tolerance of marijuana use and trade that might have led to a conclusion that the laissez-faire federal enforcement policy would continue.
 However, in the weeks since the presidential election, the incoming administration has taken an antagonistic posture against the cannabis industry.
 Sen. Jeffrey Sessions (R-Ala.), who was recently tapped as the attorney general-designate for the new administration, has been one of the most vociferous opponents of the cannabis industry, even going so far as to have been once heard to say that he was “OK” with the Ku Klux Klan until he heard some of its members smoked marijuana.
 Such a choice for the nation’s chief law enforcement post can hardly inspire hope for the continued vitality of the legal cannabis trade, or for the liberalization and growth of the provision of online marketing services to that industry.

 In summary, despite the legalization of marijuana for all purposes in California, the landscape of the cannabis industry continues to be a complicated one.
 The upcoming changes at the federal level will likely present even more challenges.
 These changes will affect not only direct participants in the marijuana trade, but also online advertising and marketing providers looking to serve cannabis-related commercial entities.
 As leaders in the provision of legal services to the online commerce community, we at Kronenberger Rosenfeld, LLP are uniquely qualified to assist and advise advertisers and marketers serving the cannabis industry.
 We invite you to contact us to see how we can help your efforts.

-This entry was posted on Tuesday, January 10, 2017 and is filed under FTC Advertising Law Compliance, Internet Law News.
+This entry was posted on Tuesday, January 10, 2017 and is filed under Resources & Self-Education, Internet Law News.